Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_amd_no_kernel_change-2-4-23.md

 [^1]: If you already have any AMD driver installed other than 22.40, you'll need to here take the following steps.

-(a) Uninstall driver:
+Uninstall driver:

 ```
 amdgpu-install --uninstall
 ```

-(b) Install the debian package (i.e., what would have been your next step above):
+Install the debian package (i.e., what would have been your next step above):

 ```
 sudo apt install ./amdgpu-install_5.4.50401-1_all.deb
 ```

-(c) Give:
+Give:

 ```
 sudo apt update
 sudo apt autoremove
 ```

-(d) You can now proceed to enabling the AMD proprietary repository.
+You can now proceed to enabling the AMD proprietary repository.

 [^2]: If you don't include `sudo` in this command, it's likely that your GPU will not be displayed under devices.